 Butler expressed interest in revisiting the matter due to the presence of Board members that were absent at the previous hearing.

 Motion: Butler made a motion to define the application as a rehearing.
 Andrew Hillman seconded.

-Vote: Thomas Butler aye; Andrew Hillman aye; Chair Morreale aye.
+Vote: Thomas Butler aye; Andrew Hillman aye; Chair Morreale aye; Robert Howarth abstain.

 Motion Carried.